Image Credit: Mr.B-king/Shutterstock.com

-- It is widely used in chemical industry to produce methanol, activated carbon, charcoal and other substances from wood.
+- It is widely used in the chemical industry to produce methanol, activated carbon, charcoal and other substances from wood.

 - Synthetic gas produced from the conversion of waste using pyrolysis can be used in gas or steam turbines for producing electricity.

-- A mixture of stone, soil, ceramics and glass obtained from pyrolytic waste can be used as a building material - construction slag or for filling landfill cover liners.
+- A mixture of stone, soil, ceramics, and glass obtained from pyrolytic waste can be used as a building material - construction slag or for filling landfill cover liners.

 - It plays a major role in carbon-14 dating and mass spectrometry.

-- It is also used for several cooking procedures like caramelizing, grilling, frying and baking.
+- It is also used for several cooking procedures like caramelizing, grilling, frying, and baking.